Skip To Main Content

 Consider freezing your credit – and your kids’.

 “Freezing your children’s credit is one of the surest ways to prevent child ID theft and fraud,” said Morgan.
 “Children’s credit can usually be frozen until they seek employment, usually around age 16.”
-Security freezes are free, but must be placed separately with each of the three nationwide credit bureaus (Equifax, Experian, and TransUnion).
+Security freezes are free, but must be placed separately with each of the three nationwide credit bureaus (Equifax link opens in a new window, Experian link opens in a new window, and TransUnion link opens in a new window).
 You will need to provide documentation to verify your identity and prove that you are the child’s parent or authorized representative.

 Talk to your kids and show them what it looks like to be responsible online.

-Kids are going online younger than ever, so it’s important to teach them about the dangers of the internet early – in the early primary years.
+Kids are going online younger than ever, so it’s important to teach them about the dangers of the internet link opens to a Commerce page early – in the early primary years.
 “Set a good online example for your children by protecting your own personal information and identity, as well as that of your family,” said Morgan.
 “Parents who over-post and overshare on social media are likely to see similar online and social behaviors among their children.”

 Remind your children about the dangers of communicating online with anyone they do not actually know.
 Explain that they should never share home addresses, phone numbers, SSNs, what school they attend or any other personal data online.

-Finally, if you allow your children to use social media or any online messaging, keep an eye on their accounts using a service like Bark, Aura or FamilyKeeper.
+Finally, if you allow your children to use social media or any online messaging, keep an eye on their accounts using a service like Bark link opens in a new window, Aura link opens in a new window or FamilyKeeper link opens in a new window.

 “You are the best protection your kids have against identity fraud,” said Morgan.
 “Be a good communicator and a vigilant internet user yourself, and you’ll teach them how to protect themselves as adults.”